-A private vehicle allowance is an allowance, based on a rate per kilometre travelled, that may be claimed for trips using a privately owned vehicle from a parliamentarian's home base to Canberra (or part way) for parliamentary business, where this represents value for money.
-The Remuneration Tribunal determines the rates for the allowance.
+Private vehicle allowance is an allowance, based on a rate per kilometre travelled, that may be claimed for trips using a privately owned vehicle from a parliamentarian's home base to Canberra (or part way) for parliamentary business, where this represents value for money.
+The Remuneration Tribunal determines the rate for the allowance which is published on the IPEA website.
 The allowance covers fuel and all running costs.